 The Pawling Town Board invited the Pawling Community Foundation to study the best use of its park resources.
 After surveying Pawling’s leaders and residents the result is One Community.
 One Park, which addresses the most urgent needs at two of Pawling’s popular open spaces — Lakeside and Murrow Parks.

 One of the biggest concerns raised by residents is the condition of the Great Lawn at Lakeside Park.
 The Lawn is one of the most heavily used resources with over 15,000 people gathering yearly for events such as Community Day, the Triathlon, Fireman’s Carnival, Rotary Fall Festival, Music by the Lake, summer day camps, and athletic events for young and old.

 Over the next two years PCF is committed to restoring the Great Lawn.
 We have the support of the Pawling Town Board, which will maintain the future renovated lawn.
-Our target to begin work is September 2021.

 Future plans in keeping with suggestions from community members consist of a Murrow Park Development featuring an off-leash dog park, community gardens, rehabilitation of the natural amphitheater and band shell, and potential partnerships with other organizations for a nature center.
 Lakeside Park further development includes improved nature trails, featuring paths linking Murrow and Lakeside parks, and repurposing the site of the Old Inn.

 * 15,000 people from the community use the Great Lawn each year

 * After surveying the community, the Great Lawn was clearly the top priority

 * The Pawling Town Board is partnering with the PCF for this unified goal

 * Engineering reports and architectural designs are complete.
 As soon as we meet our fundraising goal, we are ready to go!